Can I Eat Expired Mustard Commercially Bottled Opened?

 What are the food safety risks?

 Mustard can pose a risk of foodborne illness if contaminated with pathogens such as Salmonella or E. coli.
-To prevent illness, always use clean utensils when scooping mustard, refrigerate after opening, and avoid cross-contamination with raw foods.
+To reduce the risk of foodborne illness, always use clean utensils when scooping mustard, refrigerate after opening, and avoid cross-contamination with raw foods.
 High-risk scenarios include leaving mustard at room temperature for extended periods or using expired products.

 What are some pro storage tips?